Waboodoo/HTTP-Shortcuts/docs/shortcuts.md

 A *browser shortcut* is similar to a regular HTTP shortcut in that it corresponds to a single URL, but instead of making an HTTP request directly to that URL inside the app, it will open the URL in your device's browser instead.

+<a name="mqtt-shortcut"></a>
+### MQTT Shortcut

+An *MQTT shortcut* lets you send one or multiple messages to an MQTT server, using the [MQTT protocol](https://en.wikipedia.org/wiki/MQTT).
+Each message consists of the topic that the message should be published to, and its payload.

+You'll need to know the MQTT server's URL, which is specified using the "tcp://"-Scheme, so, if your server is running on 192.168.0.42 at port 1234, then the URL you'd use is "tcp://192.168.0.42:1234".

+Optionally, you can also configure a username and password if the server requires authentication.

 <a name="wake-on-lan"></a>
+### Wake-on-LAN Shortcut

 A *wake-on-lan shortcut* can be used to wake up a computer or other device on your network.
-Check online whether your computer supports this, how to enable it and how to find out its MAC address.
+Check online whether your computer (and specifically its network card) supports this, how to enable it and how to find out its MAC address.

 <a name="scripting-shortcut"></a>
 ### Scripting Shortcut